 His current research focuses on corporate finance, project and infrastructure finance, and financial strategy.
 His articles have been published in a variety of academic and practitioner-oriented journals.
 In addition, he has written more than 100 case studies, technical notes, and teaching notes on project finance, financial strategy, mergers and acquisitions, emerging market investments, and valuation issues.
 Collectively, HBS Publishing has sold over one million copies of his cases, and nine of them are currently or have been classified as HBS "bestsellers" (most popular designation).
 The case studies and notes on project finance are contained in a book entitled Modern Project Finance: A Casebook (Wiley).
-Professor Esty is an associate editor of the Emerging Markets Review (EMR) and an Editor of the SSRN on-line journal called Financial Educator: Courses, Cases, & Teaching Abstracts, which publicizes the newest ideas in teaching materials, approaches, and methods.
-Formerly, he was an associate editor of the Journal of Financial Economics (JFE), Journal of Money, Credit & Banking (JMCB), Financial Management (FM), Journal of Financial Services Research (JFSR), and Journal of Structured and Project Finance (JSPF).
+Professor Esty is an editor of the SSRN on-line journal called Financial Educator: Courses, Cases, & Teaching Abstracts, which publicizes the newest ideas in teaching materials, approaches, and methods.
+Formerly, he was an associate editor of the Journal of Financial Economics (JFE), Journal of Money, Credit & Banking (JMCB), Emerging Markets Review (EMR), Financial Management (FM), Journal of Financial Services Research (JFSR), and Journal of Project Finance (JPF).

 In addition to his academic research, Professor Esty has served as a consultant to and led training programs for investment banks, consulting firms, government agencies, and multi-national corporations on a broad range of investment, financing, valuation, and leadership issues.
 These activities have spanned the globe including work with firms or organizations on six different continents.
-In addition, he serves as an independent trustee and head of the Portfolio Management Committee for the Eaton Vance family of mutual funds and has served as an expert witness and consultant for litigation involving project finance, corporate finance, and complex valuation issues; and was a director of the Harvard University Employees Credit Union (HUECU).
+In addition, he serves as an independent trustee and head of the Portfolio Management Committee for the Eaton Vance family of mutual funds; serves as an expert witness and consultant for litigation involving project finance, corporate finance, and complex valuation issues; and was a director of the Harvard University Employees Credit Union (HUECU).